Fine-Tuning Large Language Models using Azure Databricks and Microsoft Foundry

 print('*' * 75)

-Upload fine-tuning files to Azure OpenAI
+Upload fine-tuning files to Microsoft Foundry

 Before you start to fine-tune the model, you need to initialize an OpenAI client and add the fine-tuning files to its environment, generating file IDs that will be used to initialize the job.